anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 South Dakota Ave and Eastern Ave each pass over the northern track line only before connecting to New York Ave where it's essentially in interstate form.

 ### Amenities
-The 18th St corridor is home to nine schools, many daycares, six parks, two rec centers, a library, a public pool, a large senior assisted living facility, a pediatric rehabilitation center, two forest patches, large institutional facility, and several anticipated large-scale developments, making safe and corridor-long connectivity crucial.
+The 18th St corridor is home to nine schools, many daycares, six parks, two rec centers, a library, a public pool, a large senior assisted living facility, a pediatric rehabilitation center, two forest patches, large institutional facilities, and several anticipated large-scale developments, making safe and corridor-long connectivity crucial.

 The existing (in need of improvement) bicycle/mobility lanes connect Woodridge Library, Langdon Park, Langdon Elementary, and the DACL assisted living facility.